 4. Safety Recommendations for Decked Fishing Vessels of Less than 12 metres in Length and Undecked Fishing Vessels (FAO/ILO/IMO).

-STATEMENT: Message for World Fisheries Day 2024 of the Prefect of the Dicastery for Promoting Integral Human Development.
+STATEMENT: Message for World Fisheries Day 2025 by the Prefect of the Dicastery for Promoting Integral Human Development.

 powered by Surfing Waves